google/docsy/userguide/content/en/docs/Adding content/content.md

 ---
 ```

-The minimum frontmatter you need to provide is a title: everything else is up to you! (though if you leave out the page weight your [navigation](/docs/adding-content/navigation) may get a little disorganized).
+The minimum frontmatter you need to provide is a title: everything else is up to you!
+However, if you leave out the page weight, your [navigation](/docs/adding-content/navigation) may get a little disorganized.
+You may also want to include `description` since Docsy uses that to generate the meta `description` tag used by search engines.
+See [Search Engine Optimization (SEO) meta tags]({{< ref "feedback#search-engine-optimization-meta-tags" >}}) for details.

 ## Page contents and markup